-Before my children were born, I don’t think I quite realised just how much time I was going to spend sitting and feeding them.
-Whether you choose to breastfeed or bottle feed, you’ll be spending a lot of time on your bottom on the lounge.
+Whether you choose breast or bottle, you’ll likely be spending a lot of time on your bottom on the lounge.
 It can feel like wasted time (even though it isn’t) – but fear not!
 Plenty of multi-tasking can go on during the hours and hours you’ll be feeding every day.
 If you can do it with one hand, you can do it while feeding a baby.

-I put this one at the top of the list because you really can’t overestimate the value of any sleep at all that you can get while mothering young children!
+I put this one at the top of the list because you really can’t overestimate the value of any sleep – at all.
 It won’t be great quality sleep, but the combo of the total exhaustion of early parenthood and the sleepy feeling that sometimes comes with the let-down reflex (if breastfeeding) means that chances are you’ll nod off at least a bit while feeding your baby, no matter how you do it.
 Embrace the doze!

 2. Watch TV